mediawiki-utilities/python-mediawiki-utilities/README.rst

 Package modules
 ===============
+	``mw.api``
-:``mw.api``: A set of utilities for interacting with MediaWiki's web API.
+		A set of utilities for interacting with MediaWiki's web API.

+	``mw.database``
-:``mw.database``: A set of utilities for interacting with MediaWiki's database.
+		A set of utilities for interacting with MediaWiki's database.

+	``mw.dump``
-:``mw.dump``: A set of utilities for interacting with MediaWiki's XML database dumps.
+		A set of utilities for interacting with MediaWiki's XML database dumps.

+	``mw.lib``
-:``mw.lib``: A set of utilities for doing interesting things with MediaWiki.
+		A set of utilities for doing interesting things with MediaWiki.
 See below.

+	``mw.types``
-:``mw.types``: A set of types for working with MediaWiki data.
+		A set of types for working with MediaWiki data.

 Libraries